carpentries-incubator/docker-introduction/_episodes/running-containers.md

 {: .language-bash}

 > ## Practice Makes Perfect
-> Can you find out the version of Linux installed on the `busybox` container image?
+> Can you find out the version of Ubuntu installed on the `ubuntu` container image?
-> (Hint: If you search online, you'll find that there are a few different ways
-> to find out what version of Linux a computer or container is running.
-Because
+> (Hint: You can use the same command as used to find the version of alpine.)
-> the `busybox` container image is very simplified, you'll want to use a command that prints out
-> the contents of the file `/proc/version`.)
 >
-> Can you also find the `busybox` program?
+> Can you also find the `apt-get` program?
 What does it do?
 (Hint: try passing `--help`
 > to almost any command will give you more information.)
 >
 >